MakeSchool-Tutorials/Make-School-iOS-Development-Course/P3-Server-Security/content.md

 	          …
 	        else:
 	          …

+###What does this starter code do?

+The `requires_auth` method defines a wrapper that will check the authentication header of an incoming request.
+It first reads the authentication header by accessing `request.authorization`.
+Then it checks if the header was provided.
+If the header was provided it passes the details to the `check_auth` method.
+The `check_auth` method needs to decide whether or not the user has provided valid credentials. **We've provided you with a dummy implementation, you'll need to replace this implementation with one that accesses the DB and checks the password**.
+If the authentication was successful the wrapped function will be called as usual.
+If the authentication was not successful we generate a `401` response to show the client that the username or password were incorrect.

 ##Using the Bcrypt library

+As mentioned throughout the lecture you will need to use an encryption library to encrypt paasswords before they are stored.
 As encryption library you should be using `bcrypt` ([documentation](https://pypi.python.org/pypi/bcrypt/1.1.0)).
 Like any other python library you can install it through `pip3`.

 ###Generating an Encrypted Password